Rush Limbaugh on the EIB Network here at 800-282-2882 and the email address, LRushbo at EIBnet.com.

 You know, Occupy Wall Street was a totally manufactured protest movement by the left.

-Shortly after the Tea Party sprung to life, Democrats had to make it look like they had the same kind of people who would spontaneously organize, anti-Bush, anti-Republican.
+Shortly after the Tea Party sprung to life, Democrats had to make it look like they had the same kind of people that would spontaneously organize, anti-Bush, anti-Republican.

 The thing is that Occupy Wall Street was totally manufactured.